gispos/AvsPmod/README.md

 ##### On slider window:
 - If direct slider update enabled (only with preview filters), can then be deactivated by pressing Ctrl on slider move

+##### On the status bar:
+- A right click open a context menu for the video slider range

 ##### Furthermore
 - On the video slider right click to add or remove a bookmark
+- Right click on a marked area in the video slider opens an area menu
+- Right click on the play or frame step button opens a selection menu
 - Standard functions for mouse middle button, browse buttons and the wheel can be set under Options.

+##### Preview Filter:
+- Are an essential part of AvsPmod.
+They allow near real-time display of filter parameter changes.
+- Help > Preview filter example (readme)

 ##### Releases GPo:
 <https://github.com/gispos/AvsPmod/releases>